 — Alex Gruzen, WiTricity CEO

 WiTricity’s high efficiency 3.6-11 kW EV charging development system provides carmakers, Tier 1 suppliers, and charging infrastructure suppliers the most flexible and interoperable wireless charging system design.
 The system, which has undergone rigorous testing by the US Department of Energy, and been shown to be the most efficient and most interoperable system available.
-WiTricity’s efficient design and architecture is being considered in global standardization efforts led by the SAE International and IEC/ISO (International); DKE and Project STILLE (Germany); and CATARC (China).
+WiTricity’s efficient design and architecture have been included in global standardization efforts led by the SAE International and IEC/ISO (International); DKE and Project STILLE (Germany); and CATARC (China).

 - Scalable charging rates of from 3.6 to 11 kW, to meet the needs of vehicles ranging from PHEV’s with small capacity battery packs to EV’s with high capacity, long range battery packs.